SplitScreen-Me/splitscreenme-www/docs/FAQ.md

 ### 13.- When support for X game?

-Not all games are easy to splitscreen, if you want to suggest a game make a [subreddit](https://www.reddit.com/r/nucleuscoop) post with the title `[Request] Name of the game` and provide useful information like if the game supports LAN or dedicated servers, if it is available on Steam or in other services, if it uses external servers for online, if it has gamepad support etc. You can also contact any of our experienced Nucleus handlers developers here or in the [Nucleus Co-op discord](https://discord.gg/QDUt8HpCvr) and ask if a handler is possible.
+Not all games are easy to split-screen, if you want to suggest a game make a [subreddit](https://www.reddit.com/r/nucleuscoop) post with the title `[Request] Name of the game` and provide useful information like if the game supports LAN or dedicated servers, if it is available on Steam or in other services, if it uses external servers for online, if it has gamepad support etc. You can also contact any of our experienced Nucleus handler developers here or in the [Nucleus Co-op discord](https://discord.gg/QDUt8HpCvr) and ask if a handler is possible.
 The main handler developer is [Talos91](https://www.reddit.com/user/blackman9/).
 Remember that handler developers are limited by the games they own and can test on, so if you really want support for a game to be added consider donating the game to the handler dev in question.

 ### 14.- How do I know when a handler gets updated?

 Handlers updates are always announced in the [Nucleus Co-op discord](https://discord.gg/QDUt8HpCvr) in the channel #handlers-updates.
+Nucleus Co-op will also let you know if a new handler is available when you select a game in its interface.

 ### 15.- How do I create my own split-screen handler for Nucleus Co-op?